Kinetic Field Theory: Perturbation theory beyond first order: Perturbative expansion for a power spectrum

 Including the interaction operator at second order---term 3 in \eqref{eq:two-point function second order}---gives rise to a total of four distinct diagrams, which are shown in \autoref{fig:diagramsSecondOrder}.
 The four diagrams correspond to the distinct contractions of the response field operators

 In the second line above we explicitly applied another interaction operator to the first-order result.
 The response field operator $\hat{B}(-2')$ has four non-vanishing possibilities to connect to other fields, resulting in the expression spreading over the third and fourth lines.
 The first and second terms, corresponding to the diagrams $ \mathcal{D}^{(2)}_\mathrm{I}$ and $\mathcal{D}^{(2)}_\mathrm{II}$, respectively, both acquire a multiplicity factor of 2, whereas the third and fourth terms $ \mathcal{D}^{(2)}_\mathrm{III}$ and $\mathcal{D}^{(2)}_\mathrm{IV}$ are multiplied by 4.
+At this point writing out the resulting expressions becomes rather cumbersome, such that we will merely present the calculations for the diagram $\mathcal{D}^{(2)}_\mathrm{III}$, given by